shubhbansal/jekyll-now/_posts/2018-10-03-Gandhi-for-me.md

 For me, these lines best summarise his complete life.

-In fact there is a new book on Gandhi by Guha.
-Its called- Gandhi: The Years That Changed the World, 1914-1948.
+PS: In fact there is a new book on Gandhi by Guha.
+Its called - Gandhi: The Years That Changed the World, 1914-1948.
 If someone here is in a gifting mode- you know what to send to my address :)